 [email protected]:~#su nonu To run a command as administrator (user "root"), use "sudo

 Now again, I tested nonu user and Found it is working fine as sudo user.

-Method 2: Add Existing user to sudo group
+Method 2: Add user to sudoers (Sudo group)

 Use the usermod command to add the user to the sudo group.

 You can configure the sudoers file to run sudo command.
 The sudoers file is located at /etc/sudoers.
 And you should not edit it directly, you need to use the visudo command. and enter the following line at end of the file:

 username ALL=(ALL) ALL # Change the user name before you issue the commands

 Once you access root user and enter visudo command, to edit sudoers file. you will see something like this: